Lefty Driesell, colorful Hall of Fame coach who elevated University of Maryland men’s basketball, dies

 Then came the first self-deprecating joke.

 “Is there anybody else in here 86 years old?
 Raise your hand, will ya?”
-Driesell said during his speech, broadcast by NBA TV.
+Driesell said during his speech.

 “So listen, if I screw up, wait till you get to 86.”

 Driesell won 786 games at four schools — Maryland, Davidson, James Madison and Georgia State — while taking each to the NCAA Tournament.
-He was also named to the National Collegiate Basketball Hall of Fame in Kansas City, Missouri, in 2007.
+He also was named to the National Collegiate Basketball Hall of Fame in Kansas City, Mo., in 2007.

 In December 2021, several of his former players and admirers came together virtually to celebrate his 90th birthday.
 The group included then-Duke coach Mike Krzyzewski and broadcaster Scott Van Pelt, and was co-chaired by former Terps players Tom McMillen and Len Elmore.